 Originally from San Salvador, Clara graduated from the University of Central America (UCA) in October 2006 with a major in communications.
 She worked as a journalist for La Prensa Gráfica three years in the area of public health.
 Clara finished her master's degree from the Universidad del País Vasco/Euskal Herriko Unibertsitatea in Spain during 2009.
 Now she works with the Casa program but also is writing economics reports from Central America for a Colombian magazine.
 Clara loves coffee!
 But she also enjoys writing, reading, traveling (especially with friends), and spending time with her family.

 Lidia, Francisca, Rosa and Guadalupe comprise one of the most important teams on staff.
 They serve the Casa students in a variety of ways: as support people, as educators about the lives of average Salvadorans, and as cooks.
 Lidia has worked as a cook with the Jesuits for over 17 years.
 Elba Ramos, the housekeeper who was murdered with the Jesuits, taught her how to cook.
 Each semester, students reflect on the immense importance that these wise women have on their experience.
 We are grateful they are on staff.

 Romero Scholarship Student Program

 The Romero Program is a Salvadoran sister program of the Casa de la Solidaridad.
-It began in August 2004 as a small group of scholarship students who lived with the Casa students, and since has grown to support more than 25 Salvadoran university students.
-Griselda and Julio were some of the first Salvadoran students who began the Romero Program, and after much experience with the Casa, they are now working full time as co-coordinators of the Romero Program.
+It began in August 2004 as a small group of scholarship students who lived with the Casa students, and since has grown to support around 12 Salvadoran university students.
+Julio and Guadalupe were some of the first Salvadoran students who began the Romero Program, and after much experience with the Casa, they are now working full time with the Romero Program.